 Let’s take a look at the features of OurdoorMaster pop up tent for the beach.

-The OutdoorMaster Pop Up Beach Tent is a glacier aqua blue and storm cloud gray pop-up style tent.
-It boasts a pop-up, no-assembly design for changing clothes, storing chilled items, sun, rain, wind, and other inclement weather shelter, and that its fabric is UV SPF 50+.
+The OutdoorMaster pop up beach tent is a glacier aqua blue and storm cloud gray pop-up style tent.
+It boasts a pop-up, no-assembly design for changing clothes, storing chilled items, sun, rain, wind, and other inclement weather situation.
+Its fabric is UV SPF 50+ protected.

-It also comes with stakes, string, and sandbags, if you decide to use them.
-It also comes with a handy dandy carrying bag.
-OutdoorMaster is so confident in their product that they also offer a 6 month warranty that you’ll love it.
+It comes with stakes, string, and sandbags if you decide to use them.
+The tent also comes with a handy carrying bag.
+OutdoorMaster is so confident in their product that they also offer a 6-month warranty.

-This tent has 1 door, weighs a little over 8 pounds all folded up, and the dimensions are 52 inches high x 95 inches wide x 51 inches long.
-This is big enough to house 2 adults and 1 child or animal during the day, but at night it really only fits 1 adult and 1 child sleeping bag, or 2 child sleeping bags.
-While 1 door on a tent may seem like nothing to brag about, a lot of beach tents don’t have doors or zippers at all.
+This tent has one door, weighs a little over eight pounds all folded up, and the dimensions are 52 inches high x 95 inches wide x 51 inches long.
+This is big enough to house two adults and a child or animal during the day, but at night it fits only one adult and a child sleeping bag, or two child sleeping bags.
+While a door on a tent may seem like nothing to brag about, a lot of beach tents don’t have doors or zippers at all.

 Assembly and take down aren’t quite as simple as the manufacturer’s video on their website, and it definitely takes longer than “a few seconds” as the box brags, but it’s still pretty fast and easy.
-To set up, you just need to lock and connect the 4 corner poles.
+To set up, you just need to lock and connect four corner poles.

 Disassembling the tent is the same process in reverse, simply unlock and disconnect the poles again.
 Just in case you forget the instructions or lose them, they are sewn into the carrying bag case.
 I really enjoyed that feature as I frequently lose and forget things, so this tent is one of the best pop up tent for the beach for sure.